ibm-cloud-docs/containers/storage-cos-understand.md

 2. Click **New credential**.
 A dialog box opens.
 3. Enter a name for your credentials.
 4. From the **Role** drop-down list, select the [{{site.data.keyword.cos_short}} access role](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-with-iam) for the actions that you want storage users in your cluster to have access to.
 You must select at least **Writer** service access role to use the `auto-create-bucket` dynamic provisioning feature.
 If you select `Reader`, then you can't use the credentials to create buckets in {{site.data.keyword.cos_full_notm}} and write data to it.
-5. Optional: In **Add Inline Configuration Parameters (Optional)**, enter `{"HMAC":true}` to create more HMAC credentials for the {{site.data.keyword.cos_full_notm}} service.
+5. Optional: Click **Advanced Options** and switch the **Include HMAC Credential** toggle to **On** to create HMAC credentials for the {{site.data.keyword.cos_full_notm}} service.
 HMAC authentication adds an extra layer of security to the OAuth2 authentication by preventing the misuse of expired or randomly created OAuth2 tokens. **Important**: If you have a private-only cluster with no public access, you must use HMAC authentication so that you can access the {{site.data.keyword.cos_full_notm}} service over the private network.
 6. Click **Add**.
 Your new credentials are in the **Service Credentials** table.
 7. Click **View credentials**.
 8. Make note of the **`apikey`** to use OAuth2 tokens to authenticate with the {{site.data.keyword.cos_full_notm}} service.
 For HMAC authentication, in the **`cos_hmac_keys`** section, note the **`access_key_id`** and the **`secret_access_key`**.